NEW EBOOK! Accelerate Change Management with a Digital Adoption CoE

 The challenge with culture change is that it’s not something that happens overnight.
 Changing company culture requires rethinking and even reorganizing initiatives, goals, and processes to achieve greater agility and responsiveness.
 With a company culture that is open, agile, flexible, and inspired by change, you can transform business processes, increase digital transformation, improve employee productivity, and in turn, grow your revenue.

-Kotter's 8-Step Change Model
+1. Kotter’s 8-step Change Model

-Prosci ADKAR Change Management Model
+2. Prosci ADKAR Model

-Types of Organizational Change Management - read more
+3. Types of Organizational Change

 7. Communication is Key

-4 Types of Business Communication
+4 Types of Business Communication to accelerate change management and drive transparent digitial transformation

 An organization’s digital transformation is only as good as its communication.
 The ability to communicate the vision and purpose of the transformation is key to success.
 Everyone in the organization should know where to focus and how to work together toward a common goal.
 As leaders, we must set these parameters and communicate them clearly and concisely to inspire and motivate.